cw: depression, anxiety, suicide

 it is not good that the man should be alone

 It is never good to be alone in the long-term.
 While we in the West now live in very individualistic societies, we must cling to community for its inherent social benefits.
 As a Christian, I would argue that we were created for community, in the image of God who is in Himself an eternally loving community of Three.
 Only in community can the virtues of love and kindness be fully expressed and received.
 Community is also very practical, allowing a richer and more diverse set of achievements and activities to exist.
 It is only through working together, whether directly so or indirectly by building upon the work of others, that we have progressed to this world we currently live in.
 Imagine trying to construct a house by yourself, let alone a company or a scientific theory.
-Think of team sports, and the intense fun and competitiveness therein.
+Think of team sports and the intense fun and competitiveness therein.
 In more ways than we realise, we depend on other people every day.
 Sadly, community does not always work out well.
 There are too many reasons to list here, but examples include the process of ‘othering’ which leads to social divisions like racism and sexism, and the overburdening from shared problems which causes social disintegration.

 I think all of this is applicable to those who experience mental health problems.
 It is not good to suffer alone, particularly since many of these problems result in an unhealthy introspection which lacks the motivation to seek the help of others.
 Depression caused me to gradually discard parts of my life that were supposedly pointless and devoid of enjoyment, while anxiety persuaded me to whittle down my sphere of interactions to a tiny but manageable realm of reality.
 I became stuck in these detrimental internal thought cycles, whizzing around my head without respite.
 It is now difficult to fight against these prevailing winds: not impossible, I am told, by undergoing cognitive behavioural therapy, yet only possible because I had that initial window of clarity wherein I reached out and somewhat reconnected with community.
 My tutors in college, my GP, my trusted friends and mentors, my parents: different members of the various communities that I am a part of helped to draw me out of my stupor.
 Community showed me, quite rationally against my illogical depression and anxiety, that each day was worth waking up for, and that the terrible consequences of admitting my mental health problems were not as terrible as I had imagined.
-The love and kindness that I received from those around me was refreshing, like sparks of light in my dark and dreary existence.
+The love and kindness that I received from those around me were refreshing, like sparks of light in my dark and dreary existence.
 Even so, community has not always worked out well for me.

-For the past two months I have been living again with the most close-knit of human communities: my family.
+For the past two months, I have been living again with the most close-knit of human communities: my family.
 I am really thankful for them.
-The love and support I have from them has been key to my continued steps of recovery.
+The love and support I receive from them have been key to my continued steps of recovery.
 I cannot imagine where I would be if it were not for their acceptance and care.
-However, those problems of ‘othering’ and of overburdening makes family life difficult: not that I have not experienced these issues elsewhere, but that they have been most evident to me within the nuclear unit.
+However, those problems of ‘othering’ and of overburdening make family life difficult: not that I have not experienced these issues elsewhere, but that they have been most evident to me within the nuclear unit.
 Obviously, I am different from them, since I have mental health issues that they do not.
 This makes it hard for us to interact, and sometimes we are just lost for words: they do not know what to say since they are not going through the same experiences, while I find it hard to explain my experiences.
 ‘Othering’ works both ways.
-There is also nowhere to hide my symptoms: I cannot disappear at home, which is a good thing for my mental health, but can be problematic for my family.
-Often, I wake up late and lack motivation to look after myself or the home, which frustrates my mother to no end.
+There is also nowhere to hide my symptoms: I cannot disappear at home, which is a good thing for my mental health but can be problematic for my family.
+Often, I wake up late and lack the motivation to look after myself or the home, which frustrates my mother to no end.
 I am also easily irritable and so end up lambasting my brother for little habits of his that we used to treat as in-jokes.
 Every time there is an argument or a conflict in the family, the recurring thought cycles return: I blame myself for inflicting a plague upon my household and wonder if it would have been better had I never returned home.
-I know that these thoughts are lies, and that my family do want me to be with them, but my feelings convince me otherwise.
+I know that these thoughts are lies and that my family do want me to be with them, but my feelings convince me otherwise.
 Messed up.
 Hopeless.
 Shameful.

 dishonour! dishonour on your whole family!